Geri-Borbas-Shape/Geri-Borbas-Shape/README.md

 🏛️ During the lockdowns, I got hooked on Digital Lego so ended up working on this [miniature Acropolis design].

 ⛩️ I ventured into geometry-related games, created a [tangram!] game and [its sequel], plus created a gesture-based SwiftUI Sudoku game.
 It is yet to be published, but I can show the [design files].
-I'm overly enthusiastic about design systems and Figma in particular (in-between design and development).
+I'm overly enthusiastic about design systems (an everything in-between design and development).

 ♠️ Spent time with online poker.
 I prototyped a [HUD for macOS PokerStars client] to overlay 3rd party player data for better estimating hand ranges.